AI Amazon Repricer

 The scale argument is not theoretical for operators managing thousands of SKUs.
 A 5,000-FNSKU catalog experiencing a Prime Day velocity spike would require continuous monitoring of 5,000 individual supply calculations, with price adjustment decisions made on timescales of minutes, to prevent threshold breaches during the event window.
 Seller Snap’s custom repricing strategy infrastructure allows operators to configure inventory-level conditions that trigger specific repricing presets, with the AI then executing autonomously within those parameters across the full catalog simultaneously.

 Not every inventory shortfall is recoverable through velocity dampening.
 Inbound shipment timing, unexpected demand acceleration, or a supplier delay can place a specific FNSKU in a fee-triggering position with insufficient lead time to restore the supply buffer through either repricing or replenishment.
-In these scenarios, the appropriate response is not to absorb the fee passively and accept the margin erosion.
+In these scenarios, the appropriate response is not to passively absorb the fee and accept margin erosion.
 It is to adjust the minimum price floor to structurally incorporate the fee into the unit economics of every sale made while the FNSKU remains below threshold.

 The 2026 fee structure creates a per-unit cost exposure ranging from $0.89 to $1.85 for the large-standard size tiers most commonly held by enterprise FBA operators.
 Seller Snap’s AI automatically adjusts the minimum price floor for any FNSKU that has triggered the FNSKU level penalty, raising the floor by the applicable fee amount.
-This ensures that every unit sold during the fee-active period is priced to cover the surcharge, preventing the fee from consuming margin that was calculated against the standard fulfilment cost structure.
+This ensures that every unit sold during the fee-active period is priced to cover the surcharge, preventing the fee from consuming margin that was calculated against the standard fulfillment cost structure.

 This automation is a critical feature distinction for Seller Snap’s repricing strategy framework.
 A repricer that does not incorporate live fee data into its minimum price calculation will continue selling at a floor that was set against a fee structure that no longer applies to that FNSKU.
 Every unit sold below the fee-adjusted floor is a transaction that destroys margin rather than generating it.
 At Prime Day volume, that destruction accumulates rapidly.